 Utilizes novel sensors combined with on-line process models to pace the EAF operation for mass energy balance.
 Novel sensors such as off-gas temperature/pressure/flow-rate are used along with slag and liquid weight measurement or calculation.

 With the iEAF® approach, heat control is based on real-time calculation of the melting percentage, rather than on the traditional kWh per ton method which is ground-breaking innovation in the pacing of EAF operations.
 Benefits include further reductions in total energy consumption; Power on Time; while correcting timing for bucket charging and providing precise onset knowledge of flat bath condition.

 Module 3 - Dynamic End-Point Control

-Benefits are increased productivity; yield; while reducing tap alloy addition; Power on Time; and process varibility.
+Benefits are increased productivity; yield; while reducing tap alloy addition; Power on Time; and process variability.

-- Dynamic Control & Optimization of the Melting & Refining Process Reduced
+- Dynamic Control & Optimization during Melting & Refining

 - Reduced Tap-to-Tap Time

 - brochure_iEAF.pdf 1.20 MB

 - Digitalizing the EAF Process_STEEL TIMES INTERNATIONAL 2.41 MB